SrinathRamachandran/SrinathRamachandran/README.md

-## Hey! 👋
+## Hello, Hola, Vanakkam! 👋
-I'm **Srinath Ramachandran**, Student pursuing MS in University of Maryland.
+I'm **Srinath Ramachandran**, Student pursuing MS in Telecommunications Engineering at the University of Maryland.

 - Interested in working in networking, C++ Development and python automation.
-- Fromerly worked on automating security operations and monitoring test environments for multiple clients @ IBM.
+- My experiences include being a Security Engineer in IBM, Security Engineering intern in Commvault and also a Research Assistant in NMIT, Bangalore(undergraduate).
--  **Comptia Security+ cerified.**
+- Currently interested in working in Network Security or Network infrastructure systems and research!
 ## Skills
 - C, C++ and Python programming.
 - Django REST framework